 About Theodore Ruggles Timby of Saratoga Springs, New York.

 Theodore Ruggles Timby was born in New York state on April 5th, 1822.
 He was a very bright person.
-Some of the inventions he is credited with are a floating dry dock system for the shipping industry, a revolving gun turret a version of which was installed on the Union’s ironclad, the U.S.S.
-Monitor, and a sighting system and electrical firing system for heavy guns are to name a few.
-Timby dies in Brooklyn New York in 1909.
+Some of the inventions he is credited with are a floating dry dock system for the shipping industry, the revolving gun turret (a version of this was installed on the Union’s ironclad, the U.S.S.
+Monitor) and a sighting and electrical firing system for heavy guns.
+Timby died in Brooklyn, New York in 1909.

 For more information about this clock click here .